Beniox/noSpy/README.md

 # noSpy

+Are you afraid that your super secret HTML page is being stolen.
+Or do you want to have your overly complex website working on Internet Explorer?

+Every browser currently supports the ismap image attribute, therefore it runs on every browser.

+It does not even need JavaScript at all, it is all plain HTML.
+The Backend runs on Bun with JavaScript, but nobody can see it.

+---

+## 🖼️ Overview

 This project is a simple Node.js + Puppeteer server that:

 - Loads a webpage in a headless browser